Fuzzy, Velvet, Soft Succulents

 Sedum hintonii

-Sedum hintonii pronounced (SEE-dum HIN-ton-ee-eye) is one of the most beautiful sedums of all.
+The Sedum hintonii (pronounced SEE-dum HIN-ton-ee-eye) is one of the most beautiful sedums of all.
 It is best distinguished by the dense mat covering of white hairs on all its stems, leaves and sepals (sepp-ulls).
 A slow grower, growing up to 8 inches tall with prostrate growing rhizomes.
-It forms dense rosettes bearing tiny egg-shaped leaves, densely covered with little white hairs.
-In winter look for little white flowers (in Mexico they bloom in April).

-Mammillaria elongata Brain Cactus Cristata
+Mammillaria elongata Cristata

 Buy it: Amazon